momina-22/ComplaintDesk-AI-Model/README.md

 Model weight files such as `.safetensors` and `.bin` are **not included in this repository** due to GitHub file-size limitations.

-The trained model can be obtained by either:

-1. Running the training script locally.
-2. Downloading the trained model from the project's linked **Hugging Face model repository**.

 ## Setup & Installation